7RU7H/7RU7H/README.md

 lolbasEnum.ps1      = similar to sguidBinsEnum.sh, but for getting better a powershell and automating window privEsc

-TzobBoxOfSecrets    = cryptographic vision coin generator to showcase golang skills and use all the l33tcode problems and geekforgeek problems solved
+TzobBoxOfSecrets.go    = cryptographic vision coin generator to showcase golang skills and use all the l33tcode problems and geekforgeek problems solved

 gufferGopherFlow.go = buffer overflow helper suite of scripts for binex, mostly in conjection with learn more go and binex possiblities.
                     - plans to extend with cli and some refactoring, a farting gopher upon a stack/heap

-nvmRecon.sh         = recon script to get better at bash, automate CTFs method, learn and add more tools Gh057Nmap           = extension to Nmap to make the most evasive nmap scan possible
+nvmRecon.go         = recon script to get better concurrency in go, automate CTFs method, learn and add more tools Gh057Nmap           = extension to Nmap to make the most evasive nmap scan possible

 nexus.h             = c header file for graph theory